cchitsiang/awesome-stars/topics.md

 ## reactjs

-- [novuhq/novu](https://github.com/novuhq/novu) - 🔥 The open-source notification infrastructure with fully functional embedded notification center 🚀🚀🚀
+- [novuhq/novu](https://github.com/novuhq/novu) - GitOps based Notification Infrastructure as Code.
+Embeddable Notification Center, E-mail, Push and Slack Integrations.
 - [twentyhq/twenty](https://github.com/twentyhq/twenty) - Building a modern alternative to Salesforce, powered by the community.
 - [tremorlabs/tremor](https://github.com/tremorlabs/tremor) - React components to build charts and dashboards
 - [EddieHubCommunity/BioDrop](https://github.com/EddieHubCommunity/BioDrop) - Connect to your audience with a single link.
 Showcase the content you create and your projects in one place.
 Make it easier for people to find, follow and subscribe.